OSMNames/www.osmnames.org/api.md

 </html>
 {% endhighlight %}

-## Install the API server on your own computer
+## Geocoding on-premises: install the API server on your computer

 Please follow the tutorial in the [Documentation](http://osmnames.org/docs/) section.

-Contact us if you are interested in a production deployment of the open source stack on your own hardware infrastructure.